demorgon989/BlueThrust5/readme.md

 If you like this fork or found it useful, please consider leaving us a star.
 It lets me know that folks are interested in the project and that I should spend more time on it.

+##  This Fork's Improvements

+This fork includes the following critical bug fixes and enhancements:

+- ** Fixed Menu System Bug**: Resolved a critical issue where creating/editing menu items would update wrong database records.
+The problem occurred because `menuItemObj` contained incorrect menu item IDs during `afterSave` callbacks, causing new menu items to overwrite existing ones (often the Home menu item).

+- ** Fixed Donations Plugin**: Added proper functionality and error handling for the donations plugin after installation.
+Includes query guards to prevent SQL errors, improved duplicate filtering, and MySQL strict mode compliance.

+- ** Docker Support**: Added a comprehensive Docker installation guide with step-by-step instructions for both development and production deployments, including NGINX configuration and SSL setup.

+**Technical Details**: The menu system fix queries the database directly using `itemname + menucategory_id + itemtype` to find the actual menu item ID instead of trusting object state.
+This solution is backward compatible and works on fresh installs without requiring repair scripts.

+See the [commit history](https://github.com/demorgon989/BlueThrust5/commits/master) for detailed technical information about these fixes.

 ## Progress So Far

 - [Technical Debt](https://github.com/RedDragonWebDesign/BlueThrust5/issues?q=is%3Aclosed+label%3Atechnical-debt)